instruqt/docs/source/index.html.md

 These are helper functions that are available for your challenge scripts.

-# Updating your track with challenges
+# Updating & debugging your track

 To sync your local and remote changes, you can use the `instruqt track pull` and `instruqt track push` commands.